Lake St Clair (Tasmania): Geography

 The locality has an area of 839.4 km2, of which the lake occupies about 45 km2 in the south-east corner.
 The Cradle Mountain-Lake St Clair National Park occupies all of the locality, plus the locality of Cradle Mountain to the north.

+Climate

+Lake St Clair has a cold Oceanic climate (Köppen: Cfb), bordering on a Subpolar oceanic climate (Köppen: Cfc), with cool to cold weather year-round.
+Over the period 1990 to 2004, there were on average 33.1 snowy days annually, which can occur in any month of the year.
+It is very cloudy, particularly in the cooler months, with an average of 75 and 78 sun hours in June and July.
+There are 19.4 clear days annually and 163.4 cloudy days.

 Road infrastructure

 The C193 route (Lake St Clair Road) enters from the south-east and runs to the southern shore of the lake, where it ends.

 Tourism

 In 1871, the Tasmanian Guidebook mentioned Lake St Clair as being "admired for its scenery by the few who visit".
 By 1900 there was a boatshed, accommodation, improved access and horse paddocks at Cynthia Bay, with the first tourists arriving by car in 1915.

 From 1911 the beginnings of the Overland Track to Cradle Mountain began to form, with the route officially blazed by Bert Nichols in 1931.

 A guesthouse was built at Cynthia Bay in 1930, followed by improved parking, camping and visitor facilities.
 The lake has been a popular tourist destination, with most tourists visiting to walk, photograph and learn about the history.